paperless-ngx/paperless-ngx/docs/usage.md

 - Tags, correspondent, document types
 - Document owner
 - View and / or edit permissions to users or groups
+- Custom fields.
+Note that no value for the field will be set

 ### Consumption template permissions